 For a general discussion of clinical presentation, epidemiology, treatment please refer to the article on low grade astrocytomas.

 It is important to note that other gliomas (e.g. fibrillary astrocytoma and oligodendrogliomas) can have occasional gemistocytes, without being designated a gemistocytic astrocytoma.
-Some authors use a cut off of 20% of the tumour cells being gemistocytes before designating it as a gemistocytic astrocytoma 1-2.
+Some authors use a cut off of 20% of the tumor cells being gemistocytes before designating it as a gemistocytic astrocytoma 1-2.

 Although there are no specific features which allow pre-biopsy diagnosis, gemistocytic astrocytomas are almost always supratentorial and usually located in the frontal lobes 4.